 Updated 2026 · Based on median market data for Aberdeen, SD

 The median monthly rent in Aberdeen, SD is $960, translating to $11,520 in annual gross rental income per unit.
-The rent-to-price ratio is 0.42% — well below the 1% rule, making pure cash flow investing challenging at median prices.
+The rent-to-price ratio is 0.42% — well below the 1% rule, making pure cash flow investing challenging at median prices and requiring investors to target below-median purchases or value-add strategies.
+For context, a 0.42% rent-to-price ratio means that for every $100,000 invested in property, you collect approximately $417/mo in gross rent.
+The gross rent multiplier of 20.0x means it takes 20.0 years of gross rent to equal the purchase price — a high ratio that reflects price appreciation outpacing rent growth.

 Renters in Aberdeen spend approximately 20% of the local median household income ($56,400) on rent.
 This is well below the 30% threshold, suggesting significant headroom for rent increases.
-Tenants can afford to pay more, which is bullish for landlords.
+The 30% affordability ceiling puts maximum supportable rent at approximately $1,410/mo — a full $450/mo above the current median of $960.
+This gap represents real upside for landlords who invest in property upgrades that justify premium rents.

 The vacancy rate in Aberdeen is 4.9%.
 This is extremely tight — expect strong tenant demand, quick lease-ups, and leverage to set favorable lease terms.
-In markets this tight, landlords often see multiple applications per listing.
-Population growth of 1.4% annually is actively adding rental demand.
+In markets this tight, landlords often see multiple applications per listing and can be highly selective on credit scores and income verification.
+You can also justify annual rent increases of 3-5% without significant pushback.
+Population growth of 1.4% annually is actively adding rental demand, creating a tailwind for landlords.

 Aberdeen's GRM (price divided by annual rent) is 20.0x.
 A GRM above 16x means the property is expensive relative to its income.
-Investors here are typically betting on appreciation rather than current cash flow.
+Investors here are typically betting on appreciation rather than current cash flow, which adds risk if the appreciation thesis does not materialize.
 For comparison, the national average GRM for investment-grade rentals is approximately 13-15x.
+To beat Aberdeen's median GRM, target properties where you can achieve rents above $960 through renovations, better marketing, or targeting underserved tenant segments — or buy at a discount to the $230,000 median price.
+Every point lower on GRM translates to roughly 0.5-0.8% improvement in your cap rate.

 Aberdeen vs South Dakota state average and national average across key investment metrics.
 Aberdeen's cap rate is below both benchmarks — deal sourcing is critical here.